NERSC/LibWrap/README.md

 This step would create yourmodulename.so and yourmodule.a.

+** Test the wrapper-
 * You should now link the library to your application when executing for example `LD\_PRELOAD=path/to/yourmodule.so:path/to/libgotcha.so ./myapp`.
 See test/ for more examples.
 For testing you can do in test dir `bash test\_posix.sh`.
 This should have submitted data in [MODS](https://kb.nersc.gov).

 * To locate your data select Default space in MODS -> Go to Discover.
 Set RoutingKey (this is drop down just below Add a filter on left) to ou-das-\*.
 Search for your username or "wraplib-posix".
 Dont forget to select the correct time range on top right.

-**Note for module- In module file you can set LD_PRELOAD to link your shared wrapper(i.e., wrapper.so) with the application for shared mode and can also set Package_Config_Path to load the static wrapper (i.e., wrapper.a) for static mode.
+**Test with module- In module file you can set LD_PRELOAD to link your shared wrapper(i.e., wrapper.so) with the application for shared mode and can also set Package_Config_Path to load the static wrapper (i.e., wrapper.a) for static mode.In Cori you need to have your module in Cori's /usr/commom/software/modulefiles in order to use the module.